Ant Farm (group)

 Ant Farm was an avant-garde architecture, graphic arts, and environmental design practice, founded in San Francisco in 1968 by Chip Lord and Doug Michels (1943-2003).
 Ant Farm's work often made use of popular icons in the United States, as a strategy to redefine the way those were conceived within the country's imagination.
+Their best-known work is the Cadillac Ranch installation outside of Amarillo, Texas.

 The group

 Doug Michels and Chip Lord initially met in 1968, when Michels gave a guest lecture at Tulane University, where Lord was attending school.
 The two met again in August 1968 at an architecture workshop directed by Lawrence Halprin in San Francisco, and It was here where the two founded Ant Farm.

 The group's initial goal was to reform education, but with little funding, Michels and Lord relocated to Houston, Texas, where they both became visiting professors at the University of Houston.
 It was in Houston where the group first began putting on performances, including their "inflatables."
 Eventually, Lord and Michels were joined by Hudson Marquez and Curtis Schreier.

 The group was a self-described "art agency that promotes ideas that have no commercial potential, but which we think are important vehicles of cultural introspection."
 In addition to their architecture works, the collective was well known for their counter-cultural performances and media events, such as Media Burn.
 Their installation, Cadillac Ranch, remains an icon of American popular culture.
 Ant Farm disbanded in 1978 when a fire destroyed their San Francisco studio.
 Doug Michels went on to design the unbuilt statue The Spirit of Houston.

 Chip Lord retired from teaching in 2010.
 Although he is retired, Lord is continuing his work in film and digital media.
 Doug Michels died on June 12, 2003, at Eden Bay near Sydney, Australia due to an unfortunate accident—just 17 days before what would have been his 60th birthday.